jiangyc2024/NumCSE/Assignments/Codes/IterativeMethods/QuadraticConvergence/CodeExpert/solution/cx_description/test_doc.md

 # Tests of quadraticconvergence.hpp

+> The test button only tests `steffensen`, for the other functions run the program.

+> main.cpp calls the functions in the following way:
 ***
 > `double steffensen(Function &&f, double x0)` is tested by calling `testSteffensen()`: the student should input the function $f(x) = xe^{x} - 1$
 and a suitable initial guess (e.g. $x_0 = 1$).
 The result should be